7 Most Common Dog Digestive Issues

 - Excessive consumption of grass (non-life threatening)

-- Bloat (a very serious, life-threatening condition that requires immediate attention)
+- Bloat (a severe, life-threatening condition that requires immediate attention)

 Seven Most Common Dog Digestive Issues

 The number of dog digestive issues that can arise is extensive.
-Luckily, there are only a few most dog owners most commonly encounter.
-From diarrhea to toxicity, knowing the nuances of your dog’s health and behavior is the key to ensuring a happy and healthy life.
+From diarrhea to toxicity or poisoning, knowing the nuances of your dog’s health and behavior is the key to ensuring a happy and healthy life.

 Issue #1: Vomiting

 Yet, vomiting can also be an indicator of something more serious.
-According to the American Kennel Club’s article “Dog Vomiting: Causes, Diagnosis and Treatment,” your dog is (probably) fine if he vomits once, but if he vomits multiple times in conjunction with any of the below symptoms there’s likely a more serious ailment afoot:
+According to the American Kennel Club’s article “Dog Vomiting: Causes, Diagnosis, and Treatment,” your dog is (probably) fine if he vomits once, but if he vomits multiple times in conjunction with any of the below symptoms, then there’s likely a more serious ailment afoot:

 - Repeated vomiting